johannes025-xk/presenter/README.md

 ## License

+Copyright (C) 2025 Johannes Schaefer

 This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0).

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+### Third-Party Components

 This project incorporates **PyMuPDF**, which is available under the GNU Affero General Public License v3.
-PyMuPDF is maintained by Artifex Software, Inc. For more information, visit: https://pymupdf.io/
+PyMuPDF is maintained by Artifex Software, Inc. Copyright (C) Artifex Software, Inc. For more information, visit: https://pymupdf.io/

+### Source Code

+The complete source code for this project is available in this repository.
+Under the terms of the AGPL v3, if you distribute or make this software available over a network, you must provide access to the corresponding source code.

 See the [LICENSE](LICENSE) file for the full license text.